The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 According to a 2001 report completed by Moshe Milevsky, Professor of Finance at York University Schulich School of Business, variable mortgage rates beat 5 year fixed rates 70% – 90% of the time.

-Using data from 1950 – 2000 the study includes a period of high market volatility, not unlike what we are witnessing in 2022 – 2023, in the 1980s and 1990s when mortgage rates were much higher than they are at present.
+Using data from 1950 – 2000 the study includes a period of high market volatility in the 1980s and 1990s when mortgage rates were much higher than they are at present, not unlike what we are witnessed in 2022 – 2024.
 This means that the data used in this study is not selected during a period that would manipulate the results to favour a variable rate over a fixed rate.

 I believe it’s quite the opposite.
 I believe that the rate volatility in the 1980s and 1990s skews the argument more toward fixed rates, and that it is more likely for rates to remain lower over the long term than the peak rates seen in periods of high inflation.